PLC ladder logic timers are often used in PLC programs in many different ways.

 Timer timing bit

-The timer timing bit will be on when the timer is timing.
+The timer timing bit will be on while the timer is timing.

 Timer done bit